 What’s in this article

-Many countries around the world have a goods and services tax (GST).
+Many countries around the world have a Goods and Services Tax (GST).
 GST is a multi-stage tax on domestic consumption for which the final consumer receives the tax burden.
-A GST-registered person must charge GST for goods sold or services provided and pay GST for anything used in the person’s business.
+A GST-registered person must charge and pay GST for goods and services used in their business.

-The former is known as the “output tax”; the latter, “input tax”.
-GST is also imposed on the import of goods.
+The former is called “output tax,” and the latter is referred to as “input tax.”
+Additionally, GST applies to imported goods.
 Some countries refer to GST as value-added tax (VAT).
 One of the countries that has put GST into practice is Singapore.

 Overview of GST in Singapore

 In Singapore, GST was first implemented on April 1, 1994, under the Goods and Services Tax Act (GST Act).
 Unless stated, all references to Singapore tax law in the following paragraphs refer to the GST Act.
-This act was based on two similar pieces of legislation from other countries: the United Kingdom’s VAT legislation and New Zealand’s GST legislation.
+This act was based on similar legislation from the UK and New Zealand: VAT legislation and GST legislation, respectively.

 Singapore’s current GST rate is 7%, up from 3% at the time of its introduction.
 The Singaporean government also announced that GST will increase from 7% to 8% from Jan 1, 2023 and from 8% to 9% from Jan 1, 2024.

-GST in Singapore is administered, assessed, and collected by the Inland Revenue Authority of Singapore (IRAS).
+The Inland Revenue Authority of Singapore (IRAS) administers, assesses, and collects GST in Singapore.
 The IRAS also enforces payment of GST.

 The Comptroller of Goods and Services Tax is responsible for the collection of GST in Singapore and the carrying out of the provisions of the GST Act.
-The Comptroller is appointed by the Minister of Finance.
+The Minister of Finance appoints the Comptroller.

 Purpose of Singapore GST